woohyeokjung/wooheok/README.md

-# woohyrok
+# woohyeok
-This project is Machine Learning of DOG'S abandoned prediction that i do
+Use machine learning for prediction abandoned dogs